Generation of mechanical interference fringes by multi-photon counting: Introduction

 \section{Introduction}

-Generating quantum superposition states in macroscopic systems is an important goal in experimental quantum science.
-Studying such states will allow us to probe the limits of applicability of quantum mechanics and to harness quantum physics for new technologies.
-Early evidence for quantum phenomena with massive systems was provided by electron diffraction experiments~\cite{Davisson1927} and, through the efforts of the last nine decades, quantum-matter-wave behaviour has been observed for neutrons~\cite{Rauch1974}, trapped ion systems~\cite{Monroe1996}, ultracold atoms~\cite{Shin2004}, and even molecules comprising many hundreds of atoms~\cite{Eibenberger2013}.
-A promising route to explore quantum behaviour on an even more macroscopic scale is provided by quantum optomechanics~\cite{RMP2014} where a mechanical oscillator interacts with an optical field via radiation pressure.
-This versatile quantum-optical platform enables tests of fundamental physics~\cite{BJK99, Marshall03, Pikovski12}, the development of microwave-to-optical interfaces~\cite{Andrews14}, and high-precision weak-force sensors~\cite{Rugar04}.
-Indeed, the LIGO gravitation-wave antenna can be considered a large-scale optomechanical system~\cite{Caves81, LIGO16}.
-Recently, impressive progress has been made using both opto- and electro-mechanical systems with examples including single-phonon-level operations~\cite{OConnell10, Lee2012, Vanner13, Riedinger2016}, quantum coherent coupling~\cite{Verhagen12}, mechanically-induced squeezing of light~\cite{Safavi13, Purdy13}, and even opto-mechanical entanglement~\cite{Palomaki13}.
+Generating and studying quantum superposition states of macroscopic objects is an important goal in many areas of experimental quantum science.
+Studying such states enables the limits of applicability of quantum mechanics to be probed and the exotic properties of quantum physics to be harnessed for the development of new technologies.
+Some of the earliest evidence for quantum phenomena with massive systems was provided by electron diffraction experiments~\cite{Davisson1927}.
+Then, through the efforts of the last nine decades, quantum-matter-wave behaviour has now been observed for neutrons~\cite{Rauch1974}, trapped ion systems~\cite{Monroe1996}, ultracold atoms~\cite{Shin2004}, and even molecules comprising many hundreds of atoms~\cite{Eibenberger2013}.
+A promising route to explore quantum behaviour on an even more macroscopic scale is provided by quantum optomechanics~\cite{RMP2014} where a mechanical resonator interacts with an optical field via radiation pressure.
+This versatile quantum-optical platform enables tests of fundamental physics~\cite{BJK99, Marshall03, Pikovski12}, the development of microwave-to-optical interfaces~\cite{Andrews14}, high-precision weak-force sensors~\cite{Rugar04}, and there is currently considerable interest towards generating mechanical superposition states, see e.g. Refs~\cite{Vanner11, Sekatski14, Ge15, Liao16, Hoff16}.
+Recently, impressive progress has been made using both opto- and electro-mechanical systems with examples including single-phonon-level operations~\cite{OConnell10, Lee2012, Vanner13, Riedinger2016, Hong2017}, quantum coherent coupling~\cite{Verhagen12}, mechanically-induced squeezing of light~\cite{Safavi13, Purdy13}, field-mechanics entanglement~\cite{Palomaki13}, and entanglement of two mechanical resonators~\cite{Riedinger2017, Ockeloen2017}.
 Experimental efforts continue in a diverse set of directions, however, progress is hindered by three main factors: weak single-photon coupling, sensitivity to optical loss, and mechanical decoherence.
-The approach we introduce here exploits measurement-induced non-linearities~\cite{KLM01} to overcome the challenges of weak coupling and optical loss.
-In addition, our approach offers resilience against initial thermal occupation and can also be readily employed in cryogenic systems to overcome the challenge of thermal decoherence.
+The approach we introduce here significantly relaxes these challenges by utilizing the measurement-induced nonlinearity of multi-photon counting.
+Measurement-based nonlinearities have been immensely successful in shaping the field of quantum photonics~\cite{KLM01} and single-photon counting has recently began to be explored in quantum optomechanics for single phonon addition/subtraction operations~\cite{Lee2012, Vanner13, Riedinger2016}.
+This work utilises photon counting in a qualitatively different way to what has been explored thus far and is the first to explore multi-photon counting operations for mechanical state preparation.
+Specifically, these photon-counting measurements provide an event-ready signal indicating that a mechanical resonator has interacted with an optical NOON state, thus generating a mechanical superposition state via the coherent $N$-photon quantum radiation-pressure interaction.
+Unlike many approaches throughout quantum optics, this scheme does not require strong single-photon coupling and is resilient against optical loss.
+Furthermore, the protocol is employed on a short time-scale and can generate non-classicality with a more favourable scaling against initial thermal occupation than previously reported.
+This experimental technique provides a powerful platform to empirically explore open-quantum-system dynamics, test potential collapse models of the wavefunction~\cite{GRW86,Diosi89,Penrose96}, and enable the development of quantum-enhanced weak force sensors.